 Be prepared for masses of black and white striped animals

-I don’t do zebras, I’d rather talk about people and the things that matter.
+I don’t do zebras, I’d rather talk about people and the things that actually matter.
 I therefore find myself strongly objecting to being described as a ‘Zebra’ and part of a ‘herd’.
 As soon as I sense a ‘zebra infested’ site, I’m off straight away.
 The NET community sometimes appears so infatuated by this aged, out of date, and miselading analogy, that it denies the correct level of support to those who are asking for help.
-For example, side by side, a post (say) about how to improve quality of life or someone asking for help is likely to get much less views/likes/comments than a picture of a Zebra …… that is not right.
+For example, side by side, a post (say) where someone is asking about side effects of a treatment or how to improve quality of life, or someone just asking for help, is likely to get much less views/likes/comments than a picture of a Zebra …… that is not right.

 I have my own strategy for spreading awareness which seems to be well received and more understandable to EXTERNAL audiences and many NET patients.
 Moreover, my awareness strategy covers a much bigger spectrum than offered by the narrow and blinkered diagnostic messages inferred by this aged, totally useless and often misquoted equine analogy.
 I say Let’s stop dehumanising NET patients.